 Children can start at nursery when they reach two years of age, space permitting.
 The nursery is open all day Mondays to Fridays.
 Children can attend morning sessions from 08.30 am to 11.30 am, afternoon sessions from 12.30 pm to 3.30 pm.
 Children can attend all day (08.30 am to 3.30 pm) with lunch club from 11.30 am to 12.30 pm.
 Children bring their own lunch and there is a charge for this.

-Children who attend morning sessions only can attend lunch club if space is available.
+Children who attend morning or afternoon sessions only can attend lunch club if space is available.
 There is a charge for this and they bring their own lunch.

 The minimum a child can attend is 2 sessions per week, and 5 sessions per week in their second year.

-Our main intake is in September each year and we would like you to attend a session together before your start date and you will be contacted with available dates.
+Our intake are in September and January.
+Older children in the year group, i.e. those born to end March, can start in September and the remaining younger children can start in January.
+We would like you to attend a session together before your start date and you will be contacted with available dates.

 When your child starts at the nursery, he/she will be allocated a team member (key person) who has a special responsibility for that child.
 The key person will keep an ongoing record of the child's achievements and maintain regular contact with parents throughout his/her time at the nursery.

 Parents are very welcome to help at nursery sessions.
 All team members are DBS checked, helpers need to obtain a DBS check if they wish to help on a regular basis, i.e. once a week or 4 times in a 30 day period.
 Occasional helpers do not require a DBS check.

 Parental involvement has always played a large part in the nursery.
 At some sessions we have students or other voluntary helpers.
 You are your children's main educators, and we provide a caring environment with appropriate play opportunities and social contact in which your child will learn.